Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO: Omitted Proofs

+One can easily verify that $\pi^\star\notin\Pi$.
+And we further take $\mathcal F$ as an unrestricted reward model class.
+Thus \Cref{condition:sw} holds.

 Note that we can use $x(\theta)$ to represent the whole distribution thanks to the feature mapping.
 Now we numerically compute the gradients of the loss functions of RL, DPO, and online DPO with PILAF sampler, in the interval $x(\theta)\in [-4, 4]$.
-And the curves along with respective solutions are shown in the left panel of \Cref{fig:numerical_proof}, where the gradient values are rescaled for clarity of presentation.
+And the curves along with respective solutions are shown in the left panel of \Cref{fig:numerical_proof}.
 We find that both DPO and online DPO will converge to the same sub-optimal solution, while RL can obtain an optimal solution.
+A tedious proof is given below.